 This dependency is the default one, because is the most common you’re going to use in your projects.
 In this scenario, the predecessor task must finish before the successor can start (but it might start at a later date).

 Let’s assume you’re a design agency and you’ve received a job to build a website.
 You can’t start creating the plan (successor) before you finish the meeting with the client (predecessor).
-Only after you’ve met with the client and learned all the details about the project you can start working on your plan.
+You can start working on your plan after you’ve met with the client and learned all the details about the project.
 It’s not necessarily to start working on the plan right away, but the predecessor task has to be completed first.

 Finish to finish (FF)